Kotlin-FOSDEM/speaker-recording-guide/README.md

 ### Question: is this approach for both Formal & Informal Q&A?

-The working assumption is yes, but we will add more details once they are known.
+Yes, we are going to use the same software for both.

 ## Glossary